The Coronavirus and your employees

 Where an employee suspects that an immediate family member, may have symptoms that closely resemble the coronavirus, they may be able to take family responsibility leave.
 Section 27 of the BCEA makes provision for family responsibility leave.
 This leave may only be taken in the case of certain specific events and an employer may require reasonable proof of the event having taken place.
 One may argue that the coronavirus may be one such specific event that would warrant family responsibility leave.

 Family responsibility leave has certain conditions attached to it in terms of which relative may entitle an employee to take leave in terms of family responsibility.
-However, employers need to be sympathetic to different cultures, traditions and beliefs and to make reasonable accommodation for this when deciding whether or not to grant family responsibility leave in terms of relationship proximity.
+However, employers need to be sympathetic to different cultures, traditions and beliefs and to make reasonable accommodation for this when deciding whether to grant family responsibility leave in terms of relationship proximity.

 It is common for an employee who becomes ill or who is injured to take excessive amounts of sick leave.
 However, an employee’s statutory and/or contractual sick leave is limited to 30 days in 3-year cycle.
 Once exhausted, it will become problematic for the employee.